OpenNebula/docs/source/management_and_operations/monitor_alert/install.rst

   - The OpenNebula Libvirt exporter (unused in Front-ends).
   - The `Prometheus Node exporter binary <https://github.com/prometheus/node_exporter/blob/master/LICENSE>`_.

-Prometheus, Alertmanager Node Exporter are free software and they are re-distributed for your convinience under the terms of the Apache License 2.0, as described in the `Prometheus <https://github.com/prometheus/prometheus/blob/main/LICENSE>`_, `Alertmanager <https://github.com/prometheus/alertmanager/blob/main/LICENSE>`_ and `Node exporter <https://github.com/prometheus/node_exporter/blob/master/LICENSE>`_ licenses respectively.
+Prometheus, Alertmanager Node Exporter are free software and they are re-distributed for your convenience under the terms of the Apache License 2.0, as described in the `Prometheus <https://github.com/prometheus/prometheus/blob/main/LICENSE>`_, `Alertmanager <https://github.com/prometheus/alertmanager/blob/main/LICENSE>`_ and `Node exporter <https://github.com/prometheus/node_exporter/blob/master/LICENSE>`_ licenses respectively.

 Note that you will be able to use any existing installation of both systems after the installation.